 English as a Second Language (ESL) Programs

-Wayne Community College's Adult Education Programs
+Wayne County Community College District's Adult Education Programs

-Business Information Technology Programs
+Business Administration Programs

 Electronics Engineering Technology Program